 All of the devices in your home will connect to the internet through the same router, meaning that an IP ban will cover them all.
 If someone who lives with you manages to land an IP ban from Instagram, it will affect every device in your home.
 Fear not, there are some things you can do in order to circumvent the ban and regain access to Instagram’s services.

 If you do inadvertently trigger Instagram’s automated spam detection while using the app, you will receive the infamous ‘Action Blocked’ pop-up message.
 If you receive this message in error, use the ‘Tell us’ option to inform Instagram and have them double-check.

-If you think that you have been IP banned from Instagram, don’t start panicking just yet.
+On a final note, if you think that you have been IP banned from Instagram, don’t start panicking just yet.
 For most people, there are ways of regaining access to the site.
-Follow the advice above and you’ll be back to sharing your snaps in no time.
+Follow the advice above, and you’ll be back to share your snaps in no time.